 1. A daily gentle stretching of the entire body along with some rhythmic breathing goes along way in ensuring flexibility.
 Allow a certified yoga teacher or a physical therapist to demonstrate the safest stretches you can do at home on your own.

-- Try some gentle online yoga classes.
+3. Try some gentle online yoga classes.
 You can download them to your device and practice at your office or home anytime!
 Search for classes that cater to low back care or neck and shoulders.
 Check out Yoga With Adrienne on YouTube.

-- If you do tweak your back or neck and are in pain grab an ice pack.
+4. If you do tweak your back or neck and are in pain grab an ice pack.
 Getting inflammation down right away is key.
 You might look into the benefits of turmeric for inflammation as a natural option or you can take an over the counter anti-inflammatory if you know you are in pain.
 Check with your health care practitioner.

-- Stay hydrated.
+7. Stay hydrated.
 Drinking plenty of water on a daily basis helps keep the discs between the vertebrae soft and supple.

-- Express gratitude to and for your body as it is.
+9. Express gratitude to and for your body as it is.
 Your body has been carrying you around for over 40 years!
 Every day make it a practice to give thanks and treat it as the treasure it is.